KamilCybulski/JS30-Drumkit/README.md

 JavaScript drumkit

 ========= Important notes<br>
--This is a little project that I've done for a JS30 course (https://javascript30.com/).
+-This is a little project that I've done for a JS30 course (https://javascript30.com/).<br>
 -I'm not a musician, the selection of audio files doesn't really make sense to be honest.
-The point wasn't to create functional tool, it was just an excersize.
+The point wasn't to create functional tool, it was just an excersize.<br>
 -I'm also not a designer.
 I'm pretty sure you can tell.
 Again, the point was to practice vanilla JS, didnt want to focus too much on other stuff.
 Still, markup and CSS took me about 4 times more, then the actual script.
 Or something like that.